openstack-archive/fuel-plugin-purestorage-cinder/docs/purestorage-cinder-guide.rst

 #.
 Enter the Purity API Token and the IP address of the management VIP of the Pure Storage FlashArray.

 #.
-Select the defaults for all other Pure Storage options.
+Select the values for all other Pure Storage options.

 User Guide
 ==========